dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Foxglove Seeds Recipe.md

 Grow foxglove in your garden with these seeds!
 This invigorating plant will increase your strength for a short time.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Foxglove Seeds Recipe

 Sorting priority: 22010

-Item uid: Foxglove Seeds Recipe

 # shops selling Foxglove Seeds Recipe: